HossamAbdelraof/Heat_Meter/README.md

 here we read volte in range ( 0V ~ 5V) "which referance on the tempereture"  as analog values "in the arduino" in 10-bit range ( 0 ~ 1023)

-we take this value and map it again in PWM 8-bit range ( 0 ~ 255) and use it to controol:
+we take this value and map it again in PWM 8-bit range ( 0 ~ 255) and use it to controol:<br>
-1- fan speed
+1- fan speed <br>
-2- RGB led
+2- RGB led  <br>

-teh RGB led  should refer to 2 thinsg:
+the RGB led  should refer to 2 thinsg:<br>
-1- tempeteure
+1- tempeteure value (when tempereture increase the led move from blue to red )<br>
+2- fan speed (when the fan speed increase the RGB move from blue to red) <br>